Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 Several years later Stuart Garner, a Brit, decided to have a go at reviving the Norton brand.
 He hired talented designers and engineers to build a new Norton Commando.
 It was beautiful, with top-drawer suspension, frame and brakes, a leak-proof modern engine that was a clever imitation of the original.
 A modern cafe racer.

 The motorcycle press favourably reviewed the bike, the major criticism being the cost.
 Unmentioned was the long waiting list to buy one, with the money demanded upfront.
-That should have rung alarm bells, but the cache of owning the rare and expensive beauty appealed to many who had the funds to afford one.
+That should have rung alarm bells, but the cache of owning the rare and expensive beauty appealed to many with the funds to afford one.

 All the while Stuart Garner was in full weasel mode.
 He bilked untold millions from investors, kept the deposits on bikes with no intention of building them, and went so far as talking the employees into investing their own retirement pension funds they accrued before joining the company.
 He burned the Chinese engineering and development firms that he had used.
 Norton owes hundreds of thousands in unpaid taxes and multi-millions to investors.
 It’s all very sordid.